An Exact Solution Algorithm for the Bi-Level Optimization Problem of Electric Vehicles Charging Station Placement: High Point Relaxation and Value Functions

 to the HPR, it will exclude answers like $(\mathbf{y}^1, \mathbf{v}^1, \mathbf{x}^1)$.
 If we add cuts sequentially, this means that we will exclude the $\mathbf{v} \in \mathbf{V}$ and $\mathbf{x} \in \mathbf{X}$, which are feasible for the HPR problem, but not optimal or feasible for the LL problem.
 By adding these cuts, we will tighten the feasible region of the HPR problem, therefore achieving a lower gap between the lower bound and the original problem solution.
 This means that we will have a set of $(\mathbf{v}^\mathrm{f}(i), \mathbf{x}^\mathrm{f}(i)) $ which are built sequentially over the iterations.

 While value function cuts are useful for iteratively refining the feasible region of the HPR, their applicability is conditioned on the feasibility of the follower solution under the current UL decision \(\mathbf{y}\).
 In particular, a previously generated pair \((\mathbf{v}^\mathrm{f}, \mathbf{x}^\mathrm{f}) \in \text{MTAP}(\mathbf{y}^\prime)\) may no longer be valid if certain charging stations used in that solution are deactivated in the new \(\mathbf{y}\).
 To prevent invalid comparisons and over constraining the feasible region, we introduce a relaxation term using big $M$ constants.
 These terms deactivate the cut whenever a required charging station is not selected, thus ensuring that the value function cut only applies when the previous follower solution remains feasible.
-Let $M_l$ be a sufficiently large constant for each $l \in \mathcal{C}$, and define the set $\mathcal{C}^\mathrm{f} := \{ l \in \mathcal{C} : v_l^\mathrm{f} > 0 \}$, i.e., the stations that were used in the previous follower solution.
+Let $M_l$ be a sufficiently large constant for each candidate location $l \in \mathcal{C}$, and define the set $\mathcal{C}^\mathrm{f} := \{ l \in \mathcal{C} : v_l^\mathrm{f} > 0 \}$, i.e., the subset of candidate locations that were used in the previous follower solution.
+Let $\mathcal{F}$ denote the index set of previously generated follower solutions, where each $i \in \mathcal{F}$ corresponds to a solution $(\mathbf{v}^\mathrm{f}(i), \mathbf{x}^\mathrm{f}(i), \mathbf{h}^\mathrm{f}(i))$ obtained from solving MTAP$(\mathbf{y})$ at some iteration of the algorithm.
 The relaxed value function cuts become:

 This form ensures that if any $l \in \mathcal{C}$ is closed in the current $\mathbf{y}$ (i.e., $y_l = 0$), then the corresponding term $M_l(1 - y_l)$ becomes active and relaxes the constraint, which will effectively deactivate the cut.
 On the other hand, when all previously used stations are still open ($y_l = 1$ for all $l \in \mathcal{C}$), the big-$M$ terms vanish, and the cut enforces that the current LL solution is not strictly better than the previously observed one.